Bonjour everyone! Welcome to the third episode of a little series that we’ve had going on in the last couple of weeks, called Members’ Stories.

 You get to sit in between.

-If you don’t roll out free shipping, you will most likely lose views.
+If you don’t offer free shipping, you will most likely lose views.

-If you roll out free shipping, your items will most likely look (and be) more expensive that your competitors.
+If you roll out free shipping, your items will most likely look (and be) more expensive than your competitors.

-You shouldn’t be affected as much, as this new policy will affect search results for buyers based in the US only, and the guarantee will apply to US shoppers only.
+You shouldn’t be affected as much, as this new policy will affect search results for buyers based in the US only, and the guarantee will apply to US buyers only.

-A few things to consider (every shop is different, no one-size fits all):
+A few things to consider (every Etsy shop is different, no one-size fits all):

 Check what your competitors are doing (some niches with bulky/heavy items might not change all that much, but others will see free shipping being offered widely) and review your item prices to include shipping and turn on the free shipping guarantee for US orders over $35.